 For additional information please contact your local Regional Office.
 For specific concerns or issues with MO HealthNet Non-Emergency Medical Transportation (NEMT), please contact: DMHMedicaidNEMT@dmh.mo.gov.

-The State has engaged Mercer to conduct a rate study refresh this summer for ID/DD 1915(c) waiver services.
+In 2022, the State engaged Mercer to conduct a rate study refresh for Intellectual Disabilities/Developmental Disabilities (ID/DD) 1915(c) waiver services.
 The main goals of the rate study refresh include:

-- Comply with CMS requirements to formally review 1915(c) rates at least once every five years
+• Comply with Centers for Medicare and Medicaid Services (CMS) requirements to formally review 1915(c) rates at least once every five years

-- Compile and analyze the most current BLS market data to inform key cost components such as wages and employee-related expenses (e.g., health insurance, other employee benefits, employee-related taxes, workers’ compensation insurance)
+• Compile and analyze the most current Bureau of Labor Statistics (BLS) market data to inform key cost components such as wages and employee-related expenses (e.g., health insurance, other employee benefits, employee-related taxes, workers’ compensation insurance)